Find an Emergency Vet in Sydney — Open 24/7 Including Public Holidays

 Step 1: Assessment

-When you arrive at our 24-hour emergency vet clinic in Sydney, our veterinary team will assess your pet’s condition quickly.
+When you arrive at our one of our hospitals, our veterinary team will assess your pet’s condition quickly.
 This initial triage process prioritises the most critical cases, just like in a human emergency room.

 Pets experiencing life-threatening conditions will receive immediate attention.
 However, if your pet’s condition is stable, you may need to wait briefly while more urgent cases are treated.